Updated February 22, 2023

 A patient’s treatment doesn’t end once they’ve been wheeled out of the operating room.
 Post-operative care begins shortly after a patient’s operation, where the surgical team has to make sure that the patient experiences a safe recovery following their procedure and remains free of infections.
 Patients need to be kept under careful observation, and they shouldn’t be discharged any earlier than they need to be.
 Surgeons must also periodically follow up with their patients in order to discuss the surgery, next steps, and what the patient can do to stay healthy.

 Injuries sustained during a surgical procedure can change your life forever, leaving you with injuries and even long-term disabilities.
 To make things worse, when you’re injured during surgery, you’re up against not only your injuries but also the healthcare providers that should be held responsible.

-If you or a loved one have been injured as a result of surgical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of surgical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Surgical errors—such as operating on the wrong site or leaving an object in a patient’s…

 Medical malpractice and medical negligence are different but very much related in that medical malpractice…

 When you or someone you love is preparing to undergo surgery, you are probably worried…